The Partial Secret Untold History

 There Are Two Ways To Do This

-I remember one of us answering the question of "What's the story here?" with "My God, It's about what we just lived through!" -- J.) By the time the script was done, it was the Odyssey all over again.
+Yes, some of the best comedy comes from reality and, for me, comes from absolute screaming frustrating with every insult the real world heaps up.
+Here the quest was for some damn part for my damn 1985 damn Volvo station wagon.
+We got sent all over Brookings, SD looking for the damn thing, which may as well been a Pre-emissions master flow valve sensor unit.
+(I remember one of us answering the question of "What's the story here?" with "My God, It's about what we just lived through!" -- J.) By the time the script was done, it was the Odyssey all over again.
 It was the magic of playing off archetypes.
 This is one of those pieces that reads like it just fell together, but I remember one very important change we did was to put the siren and the street urchin in the same scene, which leads to my favorite part where Irene and Preston (“Hey Boody, Boody.”) led David past the merchants of rare filth to the halls of infinite entryways.
 It took Homer who knows how many free-verse couplets to get home.
 It just took us 15 minutes.

 (Podcast as part of Three Wizard Tales by Moonlight Audio Theatre.)

-For those of us who too often get paid in advertising t-shirts I was gratified when the wizard at the end of NAPA uses his specialized knowledge and expertise and is satisfied to get only a plastic pocket protector in return.
+(For those of us who too often get paid in advertising t-shirts I was gratified when the wizard at the end of NAPA uses his specialized knowledge and expertise and is satisfied to get only a plastic pocket protector in return.
 Humor out of reality. -- Jerry.)

 One slightly sad note is that this was Irene’s last show with us.
 She went on to law school for a little bit and business school, a happy marriage, a devastatingly cute kid and a sideline as a singer in a electric Russian folk band with her bass-player husband.
 Cool.
-Check on
+Check on Stolyette next time you’re in Minneapolis.

 Finally, Michael Sheard pulled me aside after the show and told me that he hadn’t had so much fun in 20 years.
 I felt 10 feet tall.
 He gave us such a wonderful performance it felt good to feel like we’d given him something in return.